 Arrhythmia, also known as abnormal heart rhythm, is the most common cause for sudden cardiac arrest.
-The Department of Cardiology, National Heart Centre Singapore (NHCS) explains how it happens.
+Our specialist, from the Department of Cardiology at National Heart Centre Singapore (NHCS), explains how it happens.

 When something goes wrong with the ‘electric circuitry’ of the heart, it can cause the heartbeat to be irregular, fast or slow.

 arrhythmia (irregular heartbeat) which causes the lower chambers of the heart to beat too fast, is the most common cause of

 During ventricular fibrillation, the heart rate can be as fast as 400-500 beats per minute, compared to the normal 60-100 beats.
 The heart’s lower chambers, which pump blood and oxygen to the body, do not effectively pump blood out of the heart.
 As a result, insufficient blood is delivered to the brain and the person loses consciousness.

 A ventricular fibrillation is a medical emergency and the victim is likely to die within minutes without treatment.
 Even if the victim survives, there is a high chance of brain damage leading to poor quality of life.

 “An extremely slow heart rate can cause sudden cardiac death but it is usually not drastic and sudden, and presents with prior symptoms of giddiness or fainting,” explains

 Clinical Associate Professor Ching Chi Keong, Senior Consultant,